 Morocco boasts numerous sites listed as UNESCO World Heritage Sites.
 UNESCO sites in Morocco represent an essential part of Moroccan identity.
 They are sites of cultural or natural heritage significance, as defined in the UNESCO World Heritage Convention established in 1972.
 These sites reflect the unique architectural heritage and rich history of Saudi Arabia.
 In this article, we will review the top UNESCO sites in Morocco to explore the beauty of Morocco.

-UNESCO sites in Morocco
+UNESCO Sites in Morocco

 Morocco is home to the largest number of UNESCO World Heritage Sites in Africa.
 From historic medinas to coastal kasbahs, Morocco’s UNESCO World Heritage sites reflect the intersection of cultures that have existed in this country.
 They showcase a unique blend of Arab, French, Spanish, Portuguese, and Roman influences.

-Old city of Fez
+Old City of Fez

 The old city of Fez is one of the oldest Islamic cities in the world and is a UNESCO World Heritage Site.
 Founded in the 9th century, Fez served as the capital of Morocco until 1912.
 It is characterized by its narrow streets and traditional souks.
 The old city is one of the largest and best-preserved old cities in the Islamic world, containing medieval monuments such as mosques, madrasas, and palaces.

-Marrakesh was founded in the 1170s as the capital of the Almoravid dynasty and later became the capital of the Almohad dynasty.
+Marrakech was founded in the 1170s as the capital of the Almoravid dynasty and later became the capital of the Almohad dynasty.
 It is one of the most prominent UNESCO sites in Morocco due to its cultural and architectural richness.
-Marrakesh is famous for its famous Jemaa el-Fna square, its enchanting gardens such as the Jardin Majorelle, and its traditional souks, which attract visitors from all over the world.
+Marrakech is famous for its famous Jemaa el-Fna square, its enchanting gardens such as the Jardin Majorelle, and its traditional souks, which attract visitors from all over the world.

-The historic city of Meknes
+The Historic City of Meknes

 Meknes was the Moroccan capital during the reign of Sultan Moulay Ismail.
 The city combines Moroccan and European architectural styles, making it one of the most important UNESCO sites in Morocco.
 Meknes has massive walls, 25 kilometers wide, surrounding the city.
 The city is less visited than Fez and Marrakesh, but it offers a wonderful experience with its markets and alleys.